loranger32/weight_tracker_roda/README.md

 - An entry _must_ have a date and a weight
 - An entry _can_ have an associated note
 - An entry _can_ have an associated alcohol consumption info
+- An entry _can_ have an associated sport activity info
 - Every entry is linked to one (and only one) batch, to allow you to group entries by specific time periods
 - Each batch _can_ have an associated **target weight**
 - Each entry has a **delta to target** attribute to show the remaining weight to loose / gain before reaching target